MarceloMansilla/home-test-api/README.md

 - **Feature files hold intent** — they never contain a URL, a hardcoded path, a fixed id or a fixed count.
 They reference `baseUrl`, `api.*` and `testData.*`, so the same scenario is environment-agnostic.
+- **Nothing is shared between scenarios** — `call read('...@tag')` hands the caller back the called scenario's variables, so assertions read `response` and `responseStatus` straight off the returned value.
+The suite runs on 5 threads, and no scenario can observe another's state.

 ### Configuration resolution chain